galexandrade/herodev-io/content/blog/2020-the-year-of-10x-growth.md

 ![Spending quality time with family](/assets/cycling-with-family.jpg "Spending quality time with family")

-This pandemic came to teach me to have more quality time with my family.
-To enjoy more!
-To value small details!
+This pandemic came to teach me that no matter how successful you are in your professional career, your kids only want to play with you.
+They only want you to be there and enjoy the moment.

 ## **Learning**